lefilament/ansible_role_mattermost_docker/README.md

 [![](https://img.shields.io/badge/licence-AGPL--3-blue.svg)](http://www.gnu.org/licenses/agpl "License: AGPL-3")

-This role allows you to deploy Mattermost docker with associated Postgres DB and postfix relay
+This role allows you to deploy Mattermost docker with associated Postgres DB and postfix relay.
+This role also embeds automatic backups towards swift storage every day (with one full backup every week and retention of 3 full backups) using duplicity based on [Tecnativa docker image](https://hub.docker.com/r/tecnativa/duplicity).
+See [Ansible docker odoo role](https://github.com/lefilament/ansible_role_odoo_docker/blob/master/files/Dockerfile-backup) for building that docker image.

 Prior to running this role, you would need to have docker installed on your server and a traefik proxy (which is the purpose of [this role](https://github.com/lefilament/ansible_role_docker_server))